discoTUKL/disco-snc-mgf-toolbox/README.md

 ## Folder Structure

-- dnc
-  Only contains the delay bound for deterministic token bucket arrivals
-- library
+- nc_arrivals
-  Contains all helper classes, for example:
-  - `array_to_results.py` takes an input Numpy-array, performs an analysis and write the results in a dictionary
-  - `compare_old_new.py` compares the standard approach with the new bound
-  - `perform_parameter.py` stores emum PerformMetric (delay, output,...) and its value
+  All arrival processes, such as MMOO and constant rate server
 - nc_operations
   Network Calculus Operations, (De-)Convolution and computation of performance metrics (delay, backlog, delay probability)
-- nc_processes
+- nc_service
-  All arrival and service processes, such as MMOO and constant rate server
+  Constant rate server and the abstract class Service
 - optimization
   All classes that are necessary for the parameter optimization, as this is an important aspect of MGF-calculus.
-- simulation and simulation fluid
-  Simulation, i.e., no bound computation, with packets or in a fluid model.
-Only very basic.
+- utils
+  Contains all helper classes, for example:
+  - `exceptions.py` includes special ParameterOutOfBounds class that is handled in the optimization
+  - `perform_parameter.py` stores emum PerformMetric (delay, output,...) and its value

 The topologies have their own dedicated folders as they also include all classes needed for a performance evaluation (random input parameters, save results in csv-files)